 A mastectomy is a surgery that removes breast tissue.
-There are different mastectomy procedures, including:
+There are many different procedures, including:

 - Partial mastectomy or lumpectomy: a tumor and a small margin of surrounding breast tissue is removed

 - Simple mastectomy: the entire breast is removed

 - Modified radical mastectomy: entire breast and some lymph nodes in the armpit are removed, but chest muscles are left in place